 Our Executive Committee consists of seven elected chapter leaders and four group representatives.
-As needed there may be up to two appointed volunteers to serve as secretary and treasurer.
+As needed, there may be up to two appointed volunteers to serve as secretary and treasurer.
 Additionally, each Group has its own Executive Committee.

-2017 Executive Committee
+2019 Chapter Executive Committee

 Colin Yost is an environmental advocate whose career includes roles as a Green Corps Organizer in Philadelphia, an attorney representing Sierra Club of Hawaiʻi on the pivotal Koa Ridge case where development threatened productive agricultural land, as well as other land use, public access and marine protection matters affecting our island state.
 Notably, he was also the Civil Fraud prosecutor against Enron and recovered $32 million dollars for Oregon consumers.
 Currently, he’s a part-owner and Chief Operating Officer of local solar energy and smart home company, RevoluSun.

 Lucienne de Naie is a long time Club member who has served as Chair and Vice-chair of the Sierra Club Hawai‘i Chapter Executive Committee.
 She is a researcher and writer whose passion is protection of native plants, streams, watersheds, and cultural sites.